 Keiser was an early provider of online degree programs, which positioned the university to be a leader in virtual education today.
 The University has offered online classes since 1998.
-Every registered course at Keiser included an online learning shell that provides users with a platform for communication and sharing content since 2013.
+Every registered course at Keiser includes an online learning shell that provides users with a platform for communication and sharing content since 2013.

 “The nice thing about Blackboard is everything is very structured.
 We know exactly what homework we were expected to do.
 All the due dates and deadlines were posted so we could stay on track,” said Kensey Bille, Associate of Science in Radiologic Technology degree program student.

 Thanks to the university’s robust online platform, Blackboard Learn, Keiser students who were taking in-person classes moved to a virtual learning environment within 48 hours in March 2020, when campuses closed because of the pandemic.

 Bille was forced to make the switch from taking in-person classes at the university’s Sarasota campus to virtual classes.

 “It was a form of responsibility that I had to take on with the challenge of adjusting to online [learning], but I feel like that’s made me more independent,” Bille said.

 Like Bille, all health care students rely on hands-on experience to complete their degrees.
 KU Fort Myers student, Jessica Mertz, is earning an Associate of Science in Diagnostic Medical Sonography.

 She was also taking in person classes until the pandemic forced her to go online.
 The school immediately handed Mertz and her classmates online ultrasound simulation devices that plug into computers.
 It comes with a probe, also known as a transducer, that students can use to mimic administering an ultrasound.